thayton/thayton.github.io/_drafts/scraping-aspnet-pages-with-ajax-pagination.md

         self.br.form.controls.remove(ctl)

         self.br.submit()
 {% endhighlight %}

+Now let's create a method to get the list of items from the State selection drop down menu.
+We'll pass each of these items in turn to the `scrape_state_item()` we just went over:

+{% highlight python %}
+def get_state_items(self):
+    self.br.open(self.url)
+    self.br.select_form('aspnetForm')
+    items = self.br.form.find_control('ctl00$ContentPlaceHolder1$drpState').get_items()
+    return items
+{% endhighlight %}

+Finally, let's write a method to drive the whole scraping process by calling the methods we've developed so far:

+{% highlight python %}
+def scrape(self):
+    '''
+    First we get a list of the states listed in the form select option ctl00$ContentPlaceHolder1$drpState

+    Then we iterate through each state and submit the form for that state.

+    For each state form submission we scrape all of the results via scrape_firm_page() handling pagination in the process.
+    '''
+    state_items = self.get_state_items()
+    for state_item in state_items:
+        if len(state_item.name) < 1:
+            continue

+        print 'Scraping firms for %s' % state_item.attrs['label'] self.scrape_state_firms(state_item)
+{% endhighlight %}

 If you'd like to see the full implementation, the source code for this article is available on